from-es/copy-url-of-all-tabs/docs/UserGuide/README.md

 ### Task Control Details

 This section provides fine-grained control over how multiple URLs are processed and executed.
 As these settings significantly impact browser performance, please ensure you understand them before making changes.

+Here, "task" refers to a series of operations that open a group of URLs read from the clipboard as new tabs.

 #### Configuration Items